-- If you cannot turn on the car, you can instead jump the fuel pump relay terminals.
+- If you cannot turn on the car, you can jump the fuel pump relay terminals instead.
 This can be done with the engine off if you have a jumper.
-I haven’t tried this but, according to one source, on Toyotas you can put a paperclip on the test plug in the engine to jump the fuel pump.
+I haven’t tried this, but according to one source, on Toyotas, you can put a paperclip on the test plug in the engine to jump the fuel pump.

 Method 5: Use fuel pressure tester with bypass valve

 You can use the fuel tank Schrader valve to bypass the anti-siphon valve.
 The fuel Schrader valve is used for testing pressure.
-Not many cars have fuel line Schrader valves though, so this might not be an option.
+Not many cars have fuel line Schrader valves, so this might not be an option.

 You have to be able to turn the car on for this method to work.
 So, unless you also know how to jumpstart a modern car, this is only an option for siphoning fuel from your own vehicle.

 Method 6: Drill a hole in gas tank

 As a last resort, you can get gas from a car by drilling a hole into the tank.
 Put a canister underneath the hole, and gas will flow into it.